Calculate your interest-only loan payments and compare loan options

 Enter your loan details to calculate payments for an interest-only loan:

 An interest-only loan is a type of financing where the borrower pays interest only for a set period such as 5 to 10 years.
 During this introductory period, the loan's principal balance remains unchanged.
 After the interest-only payment period ends, the loan moves to a fully amortizing loan and has payments which include principal and interest.
 The payments this period tend to be higher since it includes principal and interest.
 Interest-only loans are used for mortgages, investment properties, and business financing to provide short term relief due to the lower initial payments.
+See the CFPB explanation of interest-only mortgage loans for more context on how the interest-only period and repayment transition work.

 The benefit of an interest-only loan is the lower monthly payment during that period.
 This payment can keep the borrower's cash flow flexible to allow for short, medium, or long-term reinvestments or expenses.
 There can be drawbacks to taking a loan like this.
 By paying nothing toward principal, the borrower builds no equity in the property.
 When the interest-only period ends, the increase in payments can strain unprepared borrowers.
 There is also the risk the asset's value declined resulting in negative equity.